 - EventStatus: Useful for when events are canceled or rescheduled.

-- Funder: Person or organization that supports something through a financial contribution
+- Funder: A person or organization that supports something through a financial contribution

 - IsAccessibleForFree: A flag to signal that the item, Event, or place is accessible for free.

 - Location: The address or place where the Event is taking place.

 - MaximumAttendeeCapacity: The total number of people that may attend the Event

 - Offers: An offer to provide the item.
 An example would be to give tickets.